taw10/crystfel/doc/articles/speed.rst

 CMake invokation to tell it to enable optimisations.
 In CrystFEL, it's particularly important to do this for the HDF5 compression plugins (this makes a factor of 3 difference in decompression speed!), XGandalf and PinkIndexer.
-If you compile CrystFEL itself using CMake (not recommended - use Meson instead), then you should add the option here as well.

 Tune or avoid compression